19 S. Fountain Avenue,

 The auditorium might be described as semi-Atmospheric, with castle walls decor but an ornamented ceiling with eight crystal chandeliers.

-The State Theatre was never sub-divided and operated until 1990.
+By 1941, the State Theatre was operated by Warner Bros.
+Circuit Management Corp.
+It was never sub-divided and operated until 1990.
 The State Theatre has since reopened and is now used for live theater as well as screenings of silent movies.

 Just login to your account and subscribe to this theater